yahyobek0606/yahyobek0606/README.md

 # Hi There 👋.
 I'm Roy 😊

+---

-**`Professional Software Developer`** who is passionate about solving real-life problems through technology.
-I create startups and innovative solutions with the goal of making life better for everyone.
+## **`Professional Software Developer`** who is passionate about solving real-life problems through technology.
+I create & contribute to startups and innovative solutions with the goal of making life better for everyone.
 I enjoy turning complex challenges into impactful products that create positive change.

+---

 ### 💻 Tech Stack